Freshman Admissions FAQs

 In order for the admissions staff to review a file for admission, it MUST include:

-- A completed online application or an application submitted through the Common Application
+- A completed application submitted through the Common Application

 - High school transcript